 The Michael Phipps Gallery is accepting applications from Omaha-area artists for 2015 exhibits.
 The Phipps Gallery is located in the southeast corner of the first floor at W. Dale Clark Main Library, 215 S. 15th St.

-Omaha Public Library (OPL) is pleased to welcome several visiting authors this fall.
-The upcoming events provide an opportunity for individuals of all ages and interests to meet authors and learn more about the inspiration behind their work.
-All events are free and books will be available for purchase and signing following most author discussions.
-Register at omahalibrary.org or call the hosting OPL location.
+Several authors, each with a unique focus and perspective, will visit Omaha Public Library (OPL) in October.
+These free events provide opportunities to meet the authors and learn more about the inspiration behind their work.
+Books will be available for purchase and signing at most author discussions.
+More information is available at omahalibrary.org or by calling the hosting OPL location.

-South Omaha Library, 2808 Q St., will host a Hispanic Heritage Festival on Saturday, September 28, noon-4 p.m.
+South Omaha Library, 2808 Q St., will host a Hispanic Heritage Festival on Saturday, September 27, 1-4 p.m.
 The day will feature live music, refreshments and family activities.
-The event is free for all ages, and is sponsored by the Mammel Family Foundation, Omaha Public Library Foundation, and Friends of Omaha Public Library.
+The event is free for all ages and is sponsored by the Omaha Public Library Foundation and City of Omaha Turn-back Tax Grant.

 Learn more about one of the best genealogy collections between Chicago and Salt Lake City by attending a program designed for anyone interested in genealogy.
 The Greater Omaha Genealogical Society (GOGS) and Omaha Public Library will host the 6th annual Genealogy Lock-In on Friday, Sept.
 26, 6:30-9 p.m., W. Dale Clark Main Library, 215 S. 15th St.